studygyaan1/python/README.md

-# Python Programming Tutorial and Programs
+# Python Programming Tutorials and Code
 Tutorial on Python Programming Language by StudyGyaan.com